aliceyliang/letter-boxed-solver/README.md

 # letter-boxed-solver

+Letter Boxed Solver for the game from The New York Times.

 ### Overview
 This is a small Flask app to find solutions for the game Letter Boxed from The New York Times.
 Live site at [letterboxed.aliceyliang.com](https://letterboxed.aliceyliang.com).